BryndellTorio/Docs/README.md

 # Docs

-Main used for transferring files from one computer into the other.
+Mainly used for transferring files from one computer into the other.